 90% Net Profits Interests Underlying Royalties.
-Royalty and overriding royalty properties underlying the 90% net profits interests represent approximately 88% of the discounted future net cash flows from Trust's net profits interests proved reserves at December 31, 2021.
-Approximately 51% of the discounted future net cash flows from the 90% net profits interests are from gas reserves, totaling 12.6 Bcf.
-Oil reserves allocated to the 90% net profits interests are primarily located in West Texas and are estimated to be 1,035,000 Bbls at December 31, 2021.
+Royalty and overriding royalty properties underlying the 90% net profits interests represent approximately 79 percent of the discounted future net cash flows from Trust's net profits interests proved reserves at December 31, 2022.
+Approximately 79 percent of the discounted future net cash flows from the 90% net profits interests are from gas reserves, totaling 14.8 Bcf.
+Oil reserves allocated to the 90% net profits interests are primarily located in West Texas and are estimated to be 349,000 Bbls at December 31, 2022.

 The underlying royalties are royalty and overriding royalty interests primarily located in mature producing oil and gas fields.
 The most significant producing region in which the underlying royalties are located is the San Juan Basin in northwestern New Mexico.
-The San Juan Basin royalties gas production accounted for approximately 78% of the Trust's net profits interests gas sales volumes and 41% of the net profits income for 2021.
-The Trust's net profits interests estimated proved gas reserves from this region totaled 9.9 Bcf at December 31, 2021, or approximately 79% of Trust's net profits interests total gas reserves at that date.
-XTO Energy estimates that underlying royalties in the San Juan Basin include more than 4,783 gross wells, covering almost 60,000 gross acres.
-The majority of these wells are operated by Simcoe LLC or Hilcorp Energy Company.
+The New Mexico royalties gas production accounted for approximately 76 percent of the Trust's net profits interests gas sales volumes and 47 percent of the net profits income for 2022.
+The Trust's net profits interests estimated proved gas reserves from New Mexico totaled 12.6 Bcf at December 31, 2022, or approximately 85 percent of Trust's net profits interests total gas reserves at that date.
+The majority of these wells are operated by Hilcorp Energy Company or Simcoe LLC.

 San Juan Basin oil and gas accumulations, inclusive of the Fruitland Coal, Pictured Cliffs, Mancos, Mesaverde, and Dakota formations, have produced within the basin for over 100 years.
-Although these reservoirs have seen almost a century of development, numerous upside opportunities are still available to basin operators via downspacing drilling, recompletions, lateral drilling, and lease cost optimizations.
+Although these reservoirs have seen almost a century of development, numerous upside opportunities are still available to basin operators via down-spacing drilling, recompletions, lateral drilling, and lease cost optimizations.
 Recently, operators have moved development toward the more liquid-rich portions of the basin through the following: